xPMo/twodir-zsh-theme/readme.md

 - `git:ahead` (green) - If local repo has commits remote does not
 - `git:behind` (red) - If remote repo has commits local does not
 - `git:bracket` (242) - \[Brackets\] and colon surrounding ahead/behind count
-- `git:branch` (242) - The name of the current branch when in a Git repository.
+- `git:branch` (cyan) - The name of the current branch when in a Git repository.
 - `git:branch:cached` (red) - The name of the current branch when the data isn't fresh.
 - `host` (242) - The hostname when on a remote machine.
 - `path:user` (blue) - The current directory when the user has user ownership